-- Slowly pour the pancake batter into the pan.
+- Slowly pour the Finnish pancake batter into the pan.

-- Place the pan back in the oven for 25 to 30 minutes, or until the top turned golden.
+- Place the pan back in the oven for 25 to 30 minutes, or until the top of the baked pancake turns golden.

-- Serve baked pancake with powdered sugar, fresh fruits, or jam.
+- Serve Finnish pancakes with powdered sugar, fresh fruits, or jam.

-- You might want to skip the salt when using salted butter, or perhaps use less.
+- Cook’s Tip #1: You might want to skip the salt when using salted butter or use less.

-- Make sure the butter has melted before pouring the pancake batter into the skillet.
+- Cook’s Tip #2: Make sure the butter has melted before pouring the Finnish pancakes batter into the skillet.

-- Although it’s not traditional, you can add some spices if you prefer — cinnamon and cardamom are what I generally used when I prepare this baked pancake at home.
+- Cook’s Tip #4: Although it’s not traditional, you can add some spices if you prefer — cinnamon and cardamom are what I generally use when I prepare these Finnish pancakes at home.